 Although the EO does not change the CFIUS process or authorities—and as indicated, the factors it sets forth are likely already being considered by CFIUS in reviews—it does emphasize this administration's focus on CFIUS's role in using its foreign investment review authorities to protect US national security, and the EO highlights areas of particular national security concern.
 Accordingly, the EO provides a useful—but not definitive—guide for considering whether contemplated transactions have a potential nexus to national security and could have CFIUS implications.

-Brittany Henderson (White & Case, Associate, Washington, DC) and Michael Crowley (White & Case, Law Clerk, Washington, DC) contributed to the development of this publication.
+Brittany Henderson (White & Case, Associate, Washington, DC) contributed to the development of this publication.

 1 50 USC. § 4565(a)(4), (l).